PennyMac Mortgage (PMT) Receives a Buy from Credit Suisse

-PennyMac Mortgage has an analyst consensus of Moderate Buy, with a price target consensus of $19.50.
+Currently, the analyst consensus on PennyMac Mortgage is a Moderate Buy with an average price target of $19.50.

 See today’s analyst top recommended stocks >>